Your website contact page – is it making friends, or making enemies?

 I think it’s safe to say that one of the biggest causes of frustration in our modern world is wasting time.
 More so, when it is someone else wasting our time.
 We are all busy, and our time is a precious commodity.

-Saving time is probably the reason why most sites have indirect communication methods (reply form, email), as opposed to direct communication methods (phone, online chat).
+Saving time is probably the reason why most sites have indirect communication methods (reply forms, automated email replies), as opposed to direct communication methods (phone calls, online video chat).
 Indirect communication methods are a great strategy for saving time… for the business and its employees, but how about the customers?

 Step one: the first point to consider is ‘why’ the customer is contacting you.